gitlost/gs-only-pdf-preview/readme.txt

 Unsurprisingly it's faster.
 Crude benchmarking (see the [script `perf_vs_imagick.php`](https://github.com/gitlost/ghostscript-only-pdf-preview/blob/master/perf/perf_vs_imagick.php)) suggest it's at least 40% faster.
 However the production of the preview is only a part of the overhead of uploading a PDF (and doesn't include producing the intermediate thumbnail sizes for instance) so any speed-up will probably not be that noticeable.

+= Tool =

+A primitive administration tool to regenerate (or generate, if they previously didn't have a preview) the previews of all PDFs uploaded to the system is included.
+Note that if you have a lot of PDFs you may experience the White Screen Of Death (WSOD) if the tool exceeds the [maximum execution time](http://php.net/manual/en/info.configuration.php#ini.max-execution-time) allowed.
+Note also that as the filenames of the previews don't (normally) change, you will probably have to refresh your browser (to clear the cache) to see the updated thumbnails.

+As a workaround for the possible WSOD issue above, and as a facility in itself, a "Regenerate preview" row action is added to PDF entries in the list mode of the Media Library, so that you can regenerate the previews of individual PDFs.

 = And =

 A google-cheating schoolboy French translation is supplied.